ppl.studio

 What is AIGC?
 The Complete Guide to AI-Generated Content

 AIGC stands for AI-Generated Content—any text, image, video, audio, or code produced primarily by artificial intelligence.
 The term originated in China's tech ecosystem and has become the global standard for describing the output of generative AI models.
-If you've used ChatGPT, generated an image with Midjourney, or created AI UGC for ads, you've produced AIGC.
+If you've used ChatGPT, generated an image with Midjourney, or created AI UGCfor ads, you've produced AIGC.

 AIGC vs PGC vs UGC: Understanding the Content Spectrum